Frequently Asked Questions

 - My neighbor has an old car parked in front of his house on the street.
 It does not have a license plate.
 Is that legal?

 There are two parts to this question.
 If you are being bothered by your neighbors' cats, the owners are in violation of the Animals at Large ordinance and the police will take action against them.
 However, if the cats are feral, please visit www.nobodyscats.org for guidance.
-They have a trap-neuter-return program.
-Do remember, though, that if you feed feral cats, they do become, in essence, your responsibility and, arguably, your animal.

 No. Lower Paxton Township has adopted the International Fire Code which prohibits open burning without a permit.
 It is permissible, under strict guidelines, to have a campfire for recreational purposes within a fire ring or portable fire pit.
 If the smoke becomes objectionable, it may be ordered that it be extinguished.
 For additional information on this topic, please contact the Township Fire Marshall or the Fire Chief for your fire district.